algosup/2023-2024-project-4-sportshield-team-2/CodeDocumentation/codeDocumentation.md

 - This function displays if the alarm is enabled or not.
 This allows the user to know when the alarm gets enabled or disabled.

 `void onReadActivation(BLEDevice central, BLECharacteristic characteristic) {}`
-- This function sets if the alarm is enabled or not.This allows the code to know when the alarm gets enabled or disabled.
+- This function sets if the alarm is enabled or not.
+This allows the code to know when the alarm gets enabled or disabled.

 `void onWriteUnlock(BLEDevice central, BLECharacteristic characteristic) {}`
 - This function activates the electromagnet if the user is authenticated.
 This allows the user to know when the electromagnet should ring.

 `String convertDMMtoDD(String dmmCoordinates) {}`
 - This function converts decimal minutes to decimal degrees.
 This allows the code to understand correctly minutes as degrees.